KevinKrames/BingoCalc/README.md

 ###Timing a Path
 To time the paths here are the software that I use.
 Amarec TV records the video file.
 I use the codev x264 to compress it so it's not enormous.
 I use virtual dub for timing the video file.
-You just simple find the frame that is all white/black and subtract the first frame of movement from that.
+You just simply find the frame that is all white/black and subtract the first frame of movement from that.
 If the ending node is not a loading zone, you just end it on first frame of input.

+For pausing, if you have to pause to equip in the path then you must exclude it from the timing, the pausing will be done on the programming side.
+To disclude pausing in the time you must get the total time and subtract the pause time.
+If you are confused at how to do this you must time the frame on which you regain input minus the time at which you pause.

+For pause buffering you can leave this time in the path, as it is meant to be an accurate representation of skill.

+****
+May include video tutorial if needed.
+****

+If you so desire you may record multiple times on a path or time a path that already exists and add your time to it.
+This data can also be important to get a wide range of skills for completing a path.

+I would prefer it if you didn't use a timer for timing a path because it leaves it up to human error.
+Especially when it comes to time of day and pausing since the timer does not account for these things.

 ###Time of Day
 * Work in Progress